Research

 Laboratory of Multi-Omic Research: Microbes and Immune Interactions

-About: Dr. Prescott was a neonatal intensive care bedside nurse and educator for fifteen years before becoming a board-certified Neonatal Nurse Practitioner.
+Dr. Stephanie Prescott was a neonatal intensive care bedside nurse and educator for fifteen years before becoming a board-certified Neonatal Nurse Practitioner.
 While working at INOVA Children’s Hospital, a top 40 ranked, 108 bed, Level IV neonatal intensive care unit, she attended the University of Virginia to obtain her PhD, and then worked at the National Institutes of Health in the Laboratory of Integrative Immunology as a research fellow and then a postdoctoral trainee studying the microbiome and immune response to immunotherapy in the setting of advanced melanoma.
 [Research at UVA and NIH]

-Dr Prescott developed a biobehavioral research laboratory training program in which students at USF (and rare exceptional high school students) are trained in biobehavioral research methods including DNA/RNA extraction, ELISA, and cell culture.
+Dr. Prescott developed a biobehavioral research laboratory training program in which students at USF (and rare exceptional high school students) are trained in biobehavioral research methods including DNA/RNA extraction, ELISA, and cell culture.
 After training is successfully completed and competency demonstrated, students volunteer in the lab on current projects and may contribute to publications and presentations of current research projects occurring within the lab.
 [Volunteer Program]

 Research Collaborators: Dr. Prescott collaborates regularly with several scientists across the US.
 Dr. Giorgio Trinchieri, her post-doctoral research mentor at NCI in Bethesda, Dr. Wendy Henderson, her graduate research mentor, now at the University of Connecticut, Dr. Andrey Morgun, Oregon State University, and Dr. Richard Rodrigues, Leidos, continue to collaborate on her study of perinatal antibiotics and their effects on glucose metabolism in offspring.
 Dr. Caitlin Dreisbach, University of Rochester, and Dr. Caroline Kelsey from the Laboratory of Cognitive Neuroscience at Harvard collaborate on the microbiota’s association with neurobehavioral characteristics.
 Drs.
 Maureen Groer and Kelley Baumgartel collaborate on the immune effects of chronic Toxoplasma gondii infection during pregnancy.
 Drs.
 Yu Sun and Thao Ho collaborate on developing prediction models of neonatal pain.